-2022 2021 Rs.
+2020 2022

 Rs.
+Rs.

+Rental income derived from investment properties 211,024,729 211,024,729

+Recoveries 1,967,991 1,700,393

-Rental income derived from investment properties 211,024,729 208,450,924 Recoveries 1,700,393 1,713,491 Direct operating expenses from investment properties that generate rental income (Refer to Note 12) (1,700,393) (1,713,491) Profit arising from investment properties carried at fair value 211,024,729 208,450,924
+Direct operating expenses from investment properties that generate rental income (Refer to Note 13)

+(1,967,991) (1,700,393)

+Profit arising from investment properties carried

+at fair value 211,024,729 211,024,729

 - (i) Investment properties consist of furnished buildings on leasehold land rented as hotel complex.
-Additions during the year relate mainly to beach restoration works at the Ravenala Attitude and various works at Tropical Attitude villas. - (ii) The fair value has been determined on the basis of valuations performed by Prime Pillars Valuation Services Ltd, an independent certified practising valuer, at June 13, 2022, which has the appropriate recognised professional qualification (Royal Institution of Chartered Surveyors- RICS Registered) and recent experience in the valuation of investment properties of same nature and location.
+Additions during the year relate mainly to restoration works at RIVIERE CITRON LTEE and Tropical Hotel Ltd. - ii) The Company's policy is to fair value its investment property every year with a qualified independent valuer appointed every three years.

+The fair value has been determined on the basis of valuations performed by Prime Pillars Valuation Services Ltd, chartered valuer, an independent certified practising valuer, at June 13, 2022, which has the appropriate recognised professional qualification (Royal Institution of Chartered Surveyors- RICS Registered) and recent experience in the valuation of investment properties of same nature and location.
 The valuation was performed in accordance with the International Valuation Standards Committee requirements, and the valuation model is consistent with the principles of IFRS 13.
 The fair value is determined using the discounted cash flow (DCF) method by discounting the rental income based on expected net cash flows of the underlying hotels.
 The DCF is the approach by which investors analyse property for investment purposes to estimate the market value.
 This methodology also takes into account the time value of money between the valuation date and the date when the income stream theoretically reverts to market levels.